jingzbu/TAHTMA/README.md

 TAHTMA
 ======

-TAHTMA is short for Threshold Approximation for Hoeffding Test under Markovian Assumption.
+TAHTMA is short for Threshold Approximation for Hoeffding's Test under Markovian Assumption.

 Usage